-Linda Adler-Kassner is Professor of Writing Studies and Dean of Undergraduate Education in the College of Letters and Science.
+Linda Adler-Kassner is Professor of Writing Studies and Associate Dean of Undergraduate Education in the College of Letters and Science.
 Always working at the intersection of research and practice, her interests include how technological affordances shape ideas about good learning and good learners; the datafication of education, learning, and learning processes; and how technological affordances can support learning at scale, i.e., in large lecture-based courses.
 Adler-Kassner is author or co-editor of nine books and dozens of articles and book chapters; she also was awarded UCSB’s Distinguished Teaching Award in 2015.

 Divyakant Agrawal is a Professor of Computer Science whose research expertise is in the areas of database systems, distributed computing, data warehousing, and large-scale information systems.
 Dr. Agrawal's involvement with CITS directly reflects his research philosophy, which is to work on data management problems that have both practical as well as theoretical significance.
 To this end, he has published approximately 300 research manuscripts in prestigious forums (journals, conferences, symposia, and workshops) on a wide range of topics related to data management and distributed systems.